Composition Games for Distributed Systems: the EU Grant games: Introduction

 \section{Introduction}

-{\bf Background and Motivation. } Often, agents need to team up in groups, when there is some gain from cooperating.
-For example, in a \emph{peer-to-peer}(P2P) system, the opportunity to share content is the gain from forming the system; in multi-agent systems, agents team up to perform a task and obtain some reward if the task is completed successfully.
+It is likely that agents will form groups when they gain from cooperation.
+In \emph{peer-to-peer} (P2P) systems, agents team up to share content; in multi-agent systems, agents team up to complete a task.
 This motivation to cooperate is a ``force'' that pushes towards grouping, and has been addressed in numerous papers (some are surveyed below).
-Here, we are interested in the combination of this force and of a second force that pushes towards breaking large groups into smaller ones.
-A group that is too large may incur costs that are too high, such as overheads, free loaders, exposure to outside treats (e.g. lawsuits over intellectual properties), etc. This may decrease the value agents get from a large group and motivate them to break it.
+Here, we are interested in the combination of this force with a second force that breaks large groups into smaller ones.
+A group that is too large may incur costs that are too high, such as overheads, free loaders, exposure to outside threats (e.g.~lawsuits over intellectual properties), etc. This may decrease the value agents get from a large group and motivate them to break it.
+Also, consider biological ecosystems: A species with too few members will die out due to competition and under exploitation of resources; if the species has too many members and the resources are fixed or slow to renew, the species may die out due to overexploitation.
+This suggests that for many systems, the sweet spot lies somewhere in the middle.

-We strive to study the above tradeoff, using properties that seem common for such settings.
-Let us consider the example of FP7, the current, 7th Framework Programme for supporting research in Europe.
-Its main emphasis is on forming large sets of researchers.
-The rationale is that a large impact can be realized by a large ``network of excellence''.
+Consider the example of FP7, the current, 7th Framework Programme for supporting research in Europe.
+One of its main goals is to form large ``networks of excellence''.
 Of course, the commission is not satisfied with size alone, it is interested in the combination of size and quality.
 How can the commission obtain a ``network'' satisfying both of these criteria?
+Clearly, the commission cannot simply choose some set of researchers to its liking, telling them that they now form a research network, and must cooperate to obtain good research results.
+Usually, it is hard for the commission to find a researcher's value unless the researcher exhibits this value first, by submitting a proposal.
+In addition, the values of researchers materialize when they work with researchers with whom they find common grounds and like to cooperate.